AbliPayTech/tazama-v4-ci-fork/README.md

 ## 2. Cluster Setup

-If you don’t yet have a running kubernetes cluster but have a cloud account on AWS, we have provided terraform scripts in this repository to help you set up an EKS cluster.
-Navigate to the `terraform scripts` folder -> `eks-terraform` folder and follow steps in the README.md to setup a cluster with the necessary specs that Tazama requires.
+If you don’t yet have a running kubernetes cluster but have a cloud account on AWS, we have provided terraform scripts for now in this repository to help you set up an EKS cluster.
+Navigate to the `terraform scripts` -> `eks-terraform` folder and follow steps in the README.md to setup a cluster with the necessary specs that Tazama requires.

 - [Link](https://github.com/tazama-lf/cloud-infrastructure-deploy/tree/dev/terraform%20scripts) to the terraform scripts.
 Currently, only EKS scripts exist.
 AKS and GKE will be added soon.